KyleRego/anki_record/README.md

 end
 ```

-This creates a new note type called "crazy note type" and one note using it in a `crazy.apkg` zip file.
+This creates `crazy.apkg` with a new custom note type called "crazy note type" and one note using it.

 ## Development